-Personal Trainer, Head of Programme Design
+Owner / Personal Trainer / Head of Programme Design

 After spending 3 years at Hartpury College studying Sports Conditioning and Coaching, Nick found his calling in coaching health and fitness, and began training clients in 2009.
-Since then Nick has worked with Olympians and GB athletes, arctic explorers, local teams and people simply wanting to improve their health, fitness and wellbeing.
+Since then Nick has worked with Olympians, GB athletes, arctic explorers, local teams and people simply wanting to improve their health, fitness and wellbeing.
 This led Nick to open the NLFitness Facility in March 2015, and devotes himself to pursuing innovative ways to train whilst filtering out the nonsense.
 Not a fan of quick fixes and fads, Nick uses small, consistent changes to create habits which point you in the right direction and lead to big changes over time.

-Personal Trainer / Strength Coach
+Personal Trainer / Head of Online Training

 Lottie’s main aim and passion as a Physiotherapist is to keep her athletes and her clients injury free and to educate her clients to be able to draw on the tools given to them to help them understand, recognise and prevent further injuries.
 Lottie has recently been studying and working in Vancouver with professional athletes and has decided to bring her skills back to Devon.